townteki/townsquare/docs/implementing-cards.md

 Unlike persistent effects, lasting effects are typically applied during an action or reaction and expire after a specified period of time.
 Because lasting effects can be applied almost anywhere, each method takes a factory function that provides the `ability` object and should return the effect properties.
 The properties returned when applying these effects are identical to those of persistent effects, but additional methods are provided to apply them immediately with the correct duration.

 Mostly you will be using lasting effects that adhere to rules for the Noon and Shootout abilities:
-Effects caused by a Noon ability last until the end of the day (that is, through the end of the Sundown phase, but before the next Gamblin' phase).
+Effects caused by a Noon ability last until the end of the day (that is, through the end of the Sundown phase, but end before the next Gamblin' phase).
 Effects caused by Shootout abilities last until the end of that particular shootout before expiring.
 Unless stated otherwise, ongoing effects created by reacts last until the end of the current shootout or phase, whichever comes first.

 **Important: These should not be used within setupCardAbilities, only within handler code for actions and triggered abilities.**

-To apply an effect for action that expires based on action type, use `applyAbilityEffect`.
-Next example is for _Sun In Yer Eyes_ which has `playType` "shootout" (will be explained in [Actions](#Actions) section), therefore the `applyAbilityEffect` automatically sets duration only for the shootout:
+To apply an effect for an action that expires based on action type, use `applyAbilityEffect`.
+The following example is for _Sun In Yer Eyes_ which has `playType` "shootout" (explained in the [Actions](#Actions) section), therefore the `applyAbilityEffect` automatically sets the duration only for the shootout:

 ```javascript
 // Choose a dude in this shootout.
 That dude gets –2 bullets and becomes a draw.
 this.applyAbilityEffect(context.ability, ability => ({